PhotonicsTUL/PLaSK/doc/tutorials.rst

    .. _sec-tutorial-threshold-of-array:

-   Searching the threshold of a gallium-nitride array
+   Searching the Threshold of a Gallium-Nitride Array
    --------------------------------------------------

    multiple geometries